Disposition of Referral

 What Happens After a Referral Has Been Made?

-In New Hampshire, within 15 business days (Mon.-Fri. with the exception of Federal and State holidays) from the date a school receives a referral for special education, they must pull together the Individualized Education Program (IEP) Team and conduct a meeting.
-This first meeting is called the Disposition of Referral meeting.
+Within 15 business days from the date a school receives a referral for special education, they must pull together the Individualized Education Program (IEP) Team and conduct a meeting.
+This meeting is called the Disposition of Referral.

-At the Disposition of Referral meeting, the team will review all available data and information about your child.
+At the Disposition of Referral meeting, the IEP team will talk about the reasons the referral was made and review all available data and information about your child.
 This includes report cards, any standardized tests that your child may have taken and any testing you may have had done outside of the school that you want to share with the school, as well as parent and teacher input.
 Then, the IEP team will decide what the next steps are.
 The IEP team will determine whether:

 - The decision – What was proposed or refused

-- Description of each evaluation, procedure, test, record or report used to make the decision
+- A description of each evaluation, procedure, test, record or report used to make the decision

 - Other options considered and why these options were rejected